-In the performance of its duties, the Body has as its delegates and stakeholders the heads of the Internal Audit and Compliance Departments as well as the Manager responsible for preparing the Company's financial reports.
+In the performance of its duties, the Body has as its delegates and stakeholders the heads of the Internal Audit and Compliance Departments.
 The aforesaid delegates, each to the extent applicable, provide appropriate information and inquiry support to the Body thereby making available the resources required to perform the necessary duties.

-Thus the Body ensures constant and independent supervision over the regular performance of Bank processes in order to prevent and/or identify the emergence of anomalous or risky conduct or events.
+Thus the Body ensures constant and independent supervision over the regular performance of Bank processes in order to prevent and/or identify the emergence of risky conduct or events.
 It assesses the operational nature of the internal control system as a whole and its adequacy in guaranteeing the effectiveness and efficiency of the control processes identified, and ensures their compliance with policies established by the Corporate Governance Bodies and with internal and external regulations.